Rodney Roloff, Jumbo Loan Specialist Written by Rodney Roloff

 Why Work with a Jumbo Loan Broker vs a Bank?

-Working with a jumbo loan broker gives you access to 15+ jumbo lenders competing for your business, instead of one bank’s single in-house product.
-As a broker, we shop your scenario across our network to find the lowest rate and best terms.
-Banks only offer their own products.
+A broker gives you access to multiple jumbo lenders competing for your business, instead of one bank’s single in-house product.
+Banks offer their own products at their own rates.
+Brokers shop your scenario across a network and find the best fit, especially valuable for jumbo where each lender writes their own rules.

 Can You Refinance a Jumbo Loan in California?